 Indonesia - Male Primary and Secondary Education Gross Enrolment Ratio

-Since 2009, Indonesia Male Primary and Secondary Education Gross Enrolment Ratio rose 0.5points year on year.
-In 2014, the country was ranked number 65 comparing other countries in Male Primary and Secondary Education Gross Enrolment Ratio at 95.06 Percent.
-Indonesia is overtaken by Mongolia, which was ranked number 64 at 95.21 Percent and is followed by Kuwait at 94.82 Percent.
-Belgium ranked the highest with 129.65 Percent in 2014, an increase of 0.4points versus 2013.
+Since 2009, Indonesia Male Primary and Secondary Education Gross Enrolment Ratio was up 0.5points year on year.
+In 2014, the country was number 65 comparing other countries in Male Primary and Secondary Education Gross Enrolment Ratio with 95.06 Percent.
+Indonesia is overtaken by Mongolia, which was number 64 at 95.21 Percent and is followed by Kuwait at 94.82 Percent.
+Belgium topped the ranking with 129.65 Percent in 2014, that is an increase of 0.4points compared to 2013.
 Sweden, Finland and Liechtenstein respectively ranked number 2, 3 and 4 in this ranking.
-Belgium witnessed the best average annual growth at +4.2points per year, while Montenegro witnessed the worst performance at -2.1points per year.
+Belgium recorded the best 5 years average growth at +4.2points per year, while Montenegro witnessed the worst performance at -2.1points per year.

 Loading...